balasl342/go-simple-rpc-calls/README.md

 - **Database Operations:** To add or modify database operations, update the ```internal/server/repository/``` package.

+### Testing

+You can add tests to ensure that your RPC methods and database operations work correctly.
+Testing files can be placed in the respective directories with a ```_test.go``` suffix.
+To run it use the command -> go test -v ./...

 ### License

 This project is licensed under the MIT License.
 See the LICENSE file for details.